jdboisvert/review-rush/README.md

 1. **Go**: Ensure you have Go installed.
 [Download and install Go](https://golang.org/dl/).
 2. **Slack Token**: Obtain a Slack token (by creating an app) to enable posting messages.
 [Follow Slack's documentation](https://api.slack.com/tutorials/tracks/getting-a-token) to get one.
 3. **Slack Channel**: Create a Slack channel to post messages to.
 [Follow Slack's documentation](https://slack.com/help/articles/201402297-Create-a-channel) to create one.
 4. **GitHub Token**: Obtain a GitHub token to enable fetching data from GitHub.
 [Follow GitHub's documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get one.
 Ensure it has the following scopes `public_repo, read:project, read:user, repo:status, user:email`.
 When making this project I simply used a Classic Token.
+Ideally just using a Fine-grained personal access token would be better since scoping by organization or user would be more secure.

 ### Quick Start: